 I’ll give credit where credit is due.
 Not changing plans on production plants–and standing firm on that decision–is commendable, especially when the laws of economics say you can’t do a damn thing any god-damn way.
 Economics, not even a real science, is at the very least, a mechanism that ensures that you’re firing on all cylinders–and for Mary Barra, that is extremely crucial.
 There are orders of magnitude when it comes varying levels of economic activity / growth, specifically to wit, costs.
 In the case of General Motors (and why Borg-like locusts Americans are so fixated on Detroit “makin’ a comeback”), labor costs, is your optimum expense.
 So, how does the law of economics (that “invisible hand”) fall into play?
 Answer: A company the likes of GM moves their plant production operation over to India in order to reduce labor costs.
-This isn’t done necessarily to take away “your” jobs, then again, I personally don’t give a motherfuck about “your” jobs.
+This isn’t done necessarily to take away “your” jobs, then again, who is it that cares about “your” jobs?
 No one is entitled to a “job” and “jobs” have nothing to do with your country’s GDP.
 The reason why “your” jobs are flocking to the bosoms of other countries is because capital has an inherent need to expand–and capital–in the form of labor [capital]–can better expand outside of the United States, preferably in the Indian Ocean Basin because the labor costs are substantially lower than they are in the United States.
 Explain how “Bruce” at Lockheed Martin at his current wage base of $45 an hour can compete against some dot-head working in Bangalore, in the same capacity, with the same exact duties and responsibilities, making $1.25 an hour?
 It doesn’t matter how hard Trump cries, manufacturing ain’t coming back to the U.S. for a long, long time.
 That ain’t Barra’s fault.

 What makes Mary Barra look dumb is no different than what makes IBM’s Ginni Rometty look even dumber–willful ignorance, specifically when it comes to this thing people are so encumbered with: artificial intelligence.
 Not only is the costs associated with the “autonomous” vehicle stratospheric, but the introduction of new technology for which there are no transferable skills would induce wage inflation.
 The fact that manufacturing favors the wage floor overseas spells danger for a multinational corporation the likes of a “Big Three” [GM], so how are you going to be the face of implementing “autonomous” driving?
 Sorry, but artificial intelligence, machine learning and “automation” do not qualify as “new technology”.
 So the man-power, the costs of that man-power in order to produce whatever “new technology” that’s needed to cover a labor force the magnitude of 15+ million American workers, it ain’t happening.
 Someone needs to tell Mary Barra–heralded as GM’s “first female CEO”–that the costs associated with “autonomous” driving comes at a highly-expensive bar for implementation, not to mention the costs of research and development.